Ordinary (Alex Warren song): Critical reception

+Chart performance

+In the United States, the song topped the Billboard Hot 100 for 10 non-consecutive weeks, becoming the second song in 2025 to spend at least ten weeks at number one on that chart.
+On the Billboard Pop Airplay chart, the song broke the record for the longest-running number-one song in the chart's history with 16 non-consecutive weeks at number one.

+In the United Kingdom, "Ordinary" spent 13 non-consecutive weeks at number one, surpassing Ed Sheeran's 11-week reign with "Bad Habits" to become the longest-running number one of the 2020s (later surpassed by Sam Fender and Olivia Dean's "Rein Me In").
+"Ordinary"'s initial 12-week run at the top gives Alex Warren the longest consecutive run at number one on the UK Singles Chart by any American male artist to date.

 Music video

 The music video was released alongside the song on February 7, 2025, and features Warren's wife, Kouvr Annon.
 He is seen chasing her through different places, including a forest, a beach, and a desert, before they finally catch up.
 At the end, both levitate towards the sky.

 Commercial and live performances

 The song received a significant boost in streaming, sales, and Shazams after Warren performed it on season 8 of the reality television show Love Is Blind.
-The song was also featured on the July 28, 2025, edition of WWE Raw, used as part of a video package to remember the life of professional wrestling icon and WWE Hall of Famer, Hulk Hogan who had died a few days prior on July 24, 2025.
+The song was also featured on the July 28, 2025, edition of WWE Raw, used as part of a video package to remember the life of professional wrestling icon and WWE Hall of Famer, Hulk Hogan who had died a few days prior on July 24.
+It was also used by Fox Footy on January 23, 2026, to advertise their then-upcoming coverage of the 2026 AFL season.

-Alex Warren performed the song live at Lollapalooza 2025 with country singer Luke Combs.
-This version was released as a promotional single on August 4, 2025.
+Warren performed the song live at Lollapalooza 2025 with country singer Luke Combs.
+This version was released as a promotional single on August 4.